 Supporting Enterprise and Entrepreneurship includes working with social entrepreneurs to influence local community issues in ways we otherwise could not.
 This also provides our people with the chance to build their own skills and generates invaluable insight into the thinking of our SME customers.

 Within this framework, each operating country has the freedom to address the issues that are important to their community.
-The CR team plays a coordinating role, sharing examples of best practice and group-wide case studies.
+The CR team plays a coordinating role by sharing examples of best practice and group-wide case studies.
 We track progress through quarterly updates provided by each territory’s CR representatives and, every year, conduct a review to confirm our results.